cedced19/test-epaper/README.md

 # test-epaper
-I have brought an epaper displayer I wanted to try it.
+I have brought an epaper display I wanted to try it.

 ## Links